the10thWiz/Rocket/site/guide/20-websockets.md

 ### Other events

 The other two events are `join` and `leave` events, triggered when a client connects and disconnects, respectively.
-They behave in much the same way as `message`, although they don't have a data parameter.
+They behave in much the same way as `message`, the main difference lies in how they handle the data attribute. `join` handlers cannot have a data attribute, and `leave` events require the data attribute to be of the type `WebsocketStatus`.

 ! note: Join and Leave events are optional